How to Make a Compensation Claim for Accidents in Public Places

 - And that the breach caused your injury

-The specific circumstances surrounding the injury will affect eligibility for compensation.
+The specific circumstances of how an injury happened will affect eligibility for compensation.
 Each case is unique, and there can be complicating factors such as:

-• Proving who was to blame for your financial loss
+• Proving the organisation responsible for your financial loss

 • Is there more than one liable party?